m-abdulhak/SwarmJS/src/scenes/BeeClust/README.md

 # BEEClust

-Here we provide a partial implementation of the BEECLUST algorithm which was originally proposed to model the ability of young bees to congregate at the warmest point in a temperature field.
-The implementation is "partial" since we don't currently have a temperature field which can be displayed and sense.
-So implicitly, the temperature is the same everywhere.
+Here we provide an implementation of the BEECLUST algorithm which was originally proposed to model the ability of young bees to congregate at the warmest point in a temperature field.

 (A nice informal description of the BEECLUST algorithm)[https://www.thomasschmickl.eu/complexity/beeclust]